Winter Fuel Payment 2025 | Changes in eligibility

 What is the Warm Home Discount Scheme?

-You may also be eligible if you use a pre-pay or pay-as-you-go electricity meter, but you’ll need to contact your supplier directly for more information.
+You may also qualify if you use a pre-pay or pay-as-you-go meter, but you’ll need to contact your supplier directly.
+The scheme opened in October 2025.

 What is the Cold Weather Payment?